lunarc/lunarc_docs/docs/faq/faq_login.md

 [Password self service portal](https://phenix3.lunarc.lu.se/pss)

 Identify yourself with your email address and the mobile phone you have registered in [SUPR](https://supr.snic.se/person/).
-If this fails, phone LUNARC support on 0462224454 (+46462224454 outside Sweden) from your registered mobile phone.
+If this fails, phone LUNARC support on +46 (0)46-222 4454 from your registered mobile phone.
 Additional questions will be asked to verify your identity.

 ## I can not login after installing a pocket pass token